rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### hide-username-on-card

-Whether to show username in the list of devices, because sometimes, the username is too long, will hide the other info.
+Controls whether to show username in the list of devices.
+Because sometimes, the username is too long, will hide the other info.

 https://github.com/rustdesk/rustdesk-server-pro/issues/284#issuecomment-2216521407